 Commit the newly created Managed Project to the target Design Repository.

-In addition, an entry for the project will appear on the Projects Management page (Projects) of the NEXUS Server's browser interface.
+Regardless of the type of project structure, an entry for the new project will appear on the Projects Management page (Projects) of the NEXUS Server's browser interface.

 The newly-created Managed Project, evident on the Projects page of the server's browser interface.

 A Managed Project can be created directly through the Altium NEXUS Server's browser interface:

 - Sign in to the interface and select the Projects menu option to access the Projects Management page.
 Any previously created projects will be listed here.

 - Click the button at the top of the page and then the Create Project menu option to open the Create Project window.